theneva/dissertation/src/background.md

 - Quality metrics for measuring deployment approaches, in particular Architecturally Significant Requirements and their impact on the existing base when migrating to a Continuous Delivery workflow.

 The thesis will maintain focus on finding and implementing a strategy for deployment automation that fits the organisation's needs.
 Therefore, it will _not_ give great consideration to system uptime such as architecting specifically to support failover between data centres or cloud platform providers.
 It will, on the other hand, map the factors discussed in this review to a comprehensible manner that allows comparing various strategies without reinventing the wheel.

-The next section discusses how the findings from this literature review map to the interview data, and how the criteria can be presented in a concise framework.